vocalodon/dontwi/README.rst

 2. Modify configuration for your instance
 -----------------------------------------

-You should modify `dontwi.ini` for your mastodon instance and twitter account.
-Minimal modification of `dontwi.ini` are below.
+You should modify ``dontwi.ini`` for your mastodon instance and twitter account.
+Minimal modification of ``dontwi.ini`` are below.
+It is better not to write comments because of dontwi deletes these when saving mastodon's client keys.

-.. list-table:: operation section
+  * operation section
-   :header-rows: 1

-    * - inbound
+    - inbound
-      - Section name of the inbound endpoint parameters
+      * Section name of the inbound endpoint parameters
-      - You can change this name.
+      * You can change this name.
 However, keep the name consistent with the section name of endpoint definition.
-    * - trigger
+    - trigger
-      - Hashtag to detect status you want to transfer
+      * Hashtag to detect status you want to transfer
-      - Set the hashtag with prefix `hashtag:` and without `#`.
+      * Set the hashtag with prefix `hashtag:` and without `#`.
-    * - outbound
+    - outbound
-      - Section name of the inbound endpoint parameters
+      * Section name of the inbound endpoint parameters
-      - See above note at inbound parameter.
+      *  See above note at inbound parameter.

-.. list-table:: endpoint your_mastodon section
+  * endpoint your_mastodon section
-   :header-rows: 1

-    * - type
+    - type
-      - Type name of endpoint
+      + Type name of endpoint
-      - Set `mastodon`.
+      + Set `mastodon`.
 In the future,we may implement another type support.
-    * - api_base_url
+     - api_base_url
-      - Set base URL of your mastodon instance.
+      + Set base URL of your mastodon instance.
-    * - client_name
+    - client_name
-      - Client name at API accesse
+      + Client name at API accesse

-.. list-table:: endpoint dontwi
+  * endpoint dontwi section
-   :header-rows: 1

-    * - type
+    - type
-      - Type name of endpoint
+      + Type name of endpoint
-      - Set `twitter`.
+      + Set `twitter`.
 In the future,we may implement another type support.
-    * - app_key, app_secret, oauth_token, oauth_token_secret
+    - app_key, app_secret, oauth_token, oauth_token_secret
-      - Set twitter API key and related parameters. dontwi uses Twython_ library to access to Twitter.
+      + Set twitter API key and related parameters. dontwi uses Twython_ library to access to Twitter.
 Please refer Twython's documents to obtain these keys.

 .. _Twython: https://github.com/ryanmcgrath/twython